simonvincenthk/simonvincenthk.github.io/_posts/2021-12-26-Appendix B: Machine Learning with PyTourch and fastai.md

 Howard and Gugger [^howardandgugger-20] discuss several potential issues related to interpreting statistical and probabilistic results.
 One conversation revolves around inappropriate uses of p-value analysis and hypothesis testing.

-According to the American Statistical Association [^asa-16], p-value analysis can be inappropriate for the following reasons [^howardandgugger-20]:
+According to the American Statistical Association [^asa-16], p-value analysis can be inappropriate for the following reasons: [^howardandgugger-20]
 * P-values can indicate incompatibility between a data set and a specific statistical model.
 * P-values do not probabilistically distinguish the event that the studied hypothesis was true from the event that a random coronation was observed in the data.
 * Scientific conclusions, business or policy decisions should not be made based on whether a p-value surpasses a specific threshold.